 Distribution (Rule 12b-1) Plan.
 The Trust has adopted a Distribution (Rule 12b-1) Plan (the "Plan") in accordance with the provisions of Rule 12b-1 under the 1940 Act.
-No payments pursuant to the Plan are expected to be made during the 12-month period from the date of this SAI.
+No payments pursuant to the Plan are expected to be made during the twelve (12) month period from the date of this SAI.
 Rule 12b-1 fees to be paid by a Fund under the Plan may only be imposed after approval by the Board.

 Continuance of the Plan must be approved annually by a majority of the Trustees of the Trust and by a majority of the Trustees who are not interested persons (as defined in the 1940 Act) of the Trust and have no direct or indirect financial interest in the Plan or in any agreements related to the Plan ("Disinterested Trustees").
-The Plan may be continued from year-to-year only if the Board, including a majority of the Disinterested Trustees, concludes at least annually that continuation of the Plan is likely to benefit shareholders.
+None of the Trustees have a direct or indirect financial interest in the Plan or in any agreements related to the Plan may be continued from year-to-year only if the Board, including a majority of the Disinterested Trustees, concludes at least annually that continuation of the Plan is likely to benefit shareholders.
 The Board has determined that the Plan is likely to benefit each Fund by providing an incentive for brokers, dealers, and other financial intermediaries to engage in sales and marketing efforts on behalf of the Funds and to provide enhanced services to shareholders.
 The Board also determined that the Plan may enhance each Fund's ability to sell shares and access important distribution channels.